sashka/twirp/docs/source/includes/_getting_started.md

 }
 ```

-Inside `habserdasher.twirp.go` you should find the following interface along with code to
+Inside `haberdasher.twirp.go` you should find the following interface along with code to
 instantiate clients and servers.